 Closed-End Funds.
 Closed-end funds are investment companies that typically issue a fixed number of shares that trade on a securities exchange or OTC.
 The risks of investment in closed-end funds typically reflect the risk of the types of securities in which the funds invest.
 Investments in closed-end funds are subject to the additional risk that shares of the fund may trade at a premium or discount to their net asset value ("NAV") per share.
 Closed-end funds come in many varieties and can have different investment objectives, strategies and investment portfolios.
 They also can be subject to different risks, volatility and fees and expenses.
+Although closed-end funds are generally listed and traded on an exchange, the degree of liquidity, or ability to be bought and sold, will vary significantly from one closed-end fund to another based on various factors including, but not limited to, demand in the marketplace.
 When the Fund invests in shares of a closed-end fund, shareholders of the Fund bear their proportionate share of the closed-end fund's fees and expenses, as well as their share of the Fund's fees and expenses.